jeffreyolchovy/sbt-fmpp-resolver/README.md

 ]
 ```

-The file system structure of the `templates` directory will be preserved, however, file and directory names can be altered using FreeMarker macros.
+File and directory names can be altered using FreeMarker macros.
 This allows for the interpolation and expansion of template file paths, if desired.

 By default, empty directories will not be copied to the target destination.
 This behavior is configurable.